brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 9 bht.md

 # Ephesians 5:9 Commentary Help Text

 ## BHT:
-The fruit of the light consists in goodness, righteousness, and truth, as opposed to the unfruitful works of darkness.
-Believers are called to exhibit these qualities in their lives, showing that they are children of light.
-Such obedience is a testimony of the work of the Holy Spirit and the grace of God.
-Just as a tree is nourished by its roots and produces fruit, so too are believers, with Christ as their foundation and the Spirit as their sustenance, called to bear the fruit of righteousness.
+The fruit of the light is seen in the believer's life as they exhibit goodness, righteousness, and truth.
+These qualities are in contrast to the sins and unfruitful works of darkness.
+It is through the work of the Holy Spirit and the grace of God that these fruits are produced in the lives of believers, testifying to their identity as children of light.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: